 For most treadmills, the sound emitted by their motors isn’t extremely loud.
 In general, it’s a buzzing or whirring sound that’s far from being loud enough to interfere with your TV.
-However, no matter what treadmill you use, especially when you begin running at higher speeds, you will hear your cadence.
+However, no matter what treadmill you use, you will hear your cadence, especially when you begin running at higher speeds.
 Therefore, if you live in an apartment building or share a house with multiple people, you might want to consider whether your exercising will become a nuisance to them or if they can cope with it.

-Most heavy-duty treadmills are usually bulky.
-They feature long and expansive decks and require at least one-foot clearance on each side, and a couple of feet clearance from the rear, for safety purposes.
+Most heavy-duty treadmills are usually bulky because they feature long and expansive decks and require at least one-foot clearance on each side, and a couple of feet clearance from the rear, for safety purposes.
 Therefore, before purchasing one, you may want to check and double-check its dimensions to ensure that it will fit into your own home.

 Some treadmills feature a foldable deck or foldable frame.
-Most of them fold and store (if folded) vertically, not horizontally, and even when folded, they still may take quite some space.
+Most of them fold and store (if folded) vertically, not horizontally.
+In addition, even when folded, they still may take quite some space.

 Of course, some treadmills don’t have armrests and a functional dashboard or console and feature just the running surface.
 Thus, it offers many better-storing possibilities.

 Treadmills can weigh between 40 lbs. and 500 lbs.
 Of course, your average treadmill for home uses weights 100-250 lbs.
-Weight adds stability and sturdiness, but it also may raise problems with its relocation.
-Even though most treadmills come equipped with transport wheels, which facilitate their relocation, the heaviest ones may require quite a bit of help from other people during assembly or moving.
+Weight adds stability and sturdiness but may also raise problems with its relocation.
+Most treadmills come equipped with transport wheels, which facilitate their relocation.
+However, the heaviest ones may require much help from other people during assembly or moving.

 Each exercising machine comes with a specified supported weight, and treadmills don’t make an exception to this rule.
 The average machine can support users between 200-300 lbs.
 If you’re heavier, it’s best to opt for a model designed for your size range.
 Even if a treadmill seems to have a deck solid enough to support you, the motor may not be powerful enough to set the belt in motion when you’re on it.

 Treadmills don’t come cheap, at least not the most inclusive and powerful ones.
-And most of the time, it’s best to opt for mid-range price points, as the cheaper ones may not supply you with the workout setting that you need.
+And most of the time, it’s best to opt for a mid-range price.
 Therefore, rather than buying an inexpensive machine for $200-$300, which may die under your weight, it’s best to save some and invest in a more durable and capable model.